extrajoss/multiComplexViewer/README.md

 Where each row represents an interaction event between 2 proteins
 * The "Protein A" (config.proteinAColumn) column should contain the name of one of the proteins involved in the interaction event.
 * The "Protein B" (config.proteinBColumn)column should contain the name of the other protein involved in the interaction event.
-* The "Order" (config.eventOrderColumn)column should specify the order in which the interaction events occur in contiguous incrementing integers starting from 1
+* The "Order" (config.eventOrderColumn)column should specify the order in which the interaction events occur in contiguous incrementing integers starting from 1 for the first interaction.
+Interactions that occur at the same time should have the same [Order]

-###Example:
+###Example Code to render the above example data stored in a googleSpreadSheet:
 ```javascript
 muliComplex.config.googleSpreadSheet = "https://docs.google.com/spreadsheets/d/19A5QR04V1OUSPTjl4VgycQcgCi02EFEoNAVikcFUfIs/pubhtml";
 multiComplex.draw();